Teton Crest Trail

 If you’re planning to camp at Fox Creek, fill all your water reservoirs here because there might not be any other water available.

-Didn’t get a permit when they opened January 2nd?
+Didn’t get a permit when they opened in January?
 Didn’t get your choice of walk-up permits?
 It’s all good!
 Fox Creek is outside the park, and as such, doesn’t require a permit.
 There aren’t many trees here, but there are some fine places to camp, and you can see the Tetons in the distance.

 Plus, the sunset was absolutely glorious!
 (Unfortunately, this was largely owing to a forest fire.)